Guide

 In short

-Warehouse rent in India is quoted in rupees per square foot per month and is driven mostly by micro-market, building grade and deal size.
-Indicative gross ranges in major markets run from the mid-teens per sqft for Grade B stock in supply-heavy corridors like Bhiwandi to the mid-₹30s and above for Grade A in tight urban-adjacent markets.
-On top of rent, budget for a 3–6 month security deposit, CAM charges, and roughly 5% annual escalation; lock-ins of around 3 years are standard on Grade A leases.
-Rates vary sharply within a single city, so compare at the micro-market level, never the city average.
+Warehouse rent in India is quoted in rupees per square foot per month.
+Three things drive it most: the micro-market, the building grade, and the deal size.
+Supply-heavy corridors like Bhiwandi sit at the value end.
+Tight urban-adjacent markets like Bengaluru sit at the premium end.
+On top of rent, budget for a 3-6 month security deposit, CAM charges, and roughly 5% annual escalation.
+Lock-ins of around 3 years are standard on Grade A leases.
+Rates vary sharply within one city - compare at the micro-market level, never the city average.

 Two warehouses 25 km apart in the same city can differ by 60% on rent.
-Understanding why — and what the quoted ₹/sqft does and does not include — is most of the work of negotiating a good warehouse lease in India.
-This guide breaks down the pricing drivers, the commercial terms that surround the headline rate, and the levers that actually move the number.
+Understanding why - and what the quoted ₹/sqft does and doesn't include - is most of the work of negotiating a good warehouse lease.
+This guide breaks down what drives the price, the terms around the headline rate, and the levers that actually move the number.

 What determines the rate per sqft

-• Micro-market, not city: proximity to highways and ring roads, to the consumption centre, and to labour supply.
+• Micro-market, not city.
+What matters is proximity to highways, ring roads, the consumption centre and labour supply.
 A pin code with container access and city access in under an hour prices at a premium.

-• Grade and specification: clear height, flooring, docks, fire systems.
-Grade A typically carries a 20–40% premium over Grade B in the same corridor (see our Grade A guide).
+• Grade and specification.
+Clear height, flooring, docks, fire systems.
+Grade A typically rents 20-40% above Grade B in the same corridor (see our Grade A guide).

-• Size and divisibility: very large boxes (1 lakh+ sqft) get volume pricing; small carve-outs of 5,000–10,000 sqft inside a larger shed price higher per sqft.
+• Size and divisibility.
+Very large boxes (1 lakh+ sqft) get volume pricing.
+Small carve-outs of 5,000-10,000 sqft inside a larger shed cost more per sqft.

-• Compliance completeness: a fully papered warehouse (fire NOC, OC, converted land) commands more — and is worth more, because the alternative externalises risk onto you.
+• Compliance completeness.
+A fully papered warehouse - fire NOC, occupancy certificate, converted land - commands more.
+It's also worth more, because the alternative shifts the risk onto you.

-• Supply pipeline: corridors with heavy new Grade A construction see soft rents; land-locked urban godown clusters see steady escalation.
+• Supply pipeline.
+Corridors with heavy new Grade A construction see soft rents.
+Land-locked urban godown clusters see steady increases.

-• Lease tenure and covenant: a 9-year lease from a strong corporate covenant gets a better rate than a 2-year lease from an unknown tenant.
+• Lease tenure and tenant strength.
+A 9-year lease from a strong corporate tenant gets a better rate than a 2-year lease from an unknown one.

 How rent is quoted - read the fine print

-• Carpet vs built-up: confirm whether the ₹/sqft applies to carpet (usable) area or super built-up area including common areas — the same quote can differ ~10–15% in effective cost.
+• Carpet vs built-up.
+Confirm whether the ₹/sqft applies to carpet (usable) area or built-up area including common spaces.
+The same quote can differ 10–15% in real cost.

-• CAM (common area maintenance): in organised parks, charged separately, often a few rupees per sqft — ask for it in writing alongside the rent.
+• CAM (common area maintenance).
+In organised parks this is charged separately, often a few rupees per sqft.
+Ask for it in writing alongside the rent.

-• Property tax and structural repairs: conventionally the landlord's, but verify; some net leases pass them through.
+• Property tax and structural repairs.
+Conventionally the landlord's - but verify.
+Some leases pass them through to you.

-• GST on rent: commercial rent attracts GST (currently 18%); registered businesses can generally claim input credit, but it affects cash flow.
+• GST on rent.
+Commercial rent attracts GST (currently 18%).
+Registered businesses can generally claim it back as input credit, but it still affects cash flow.

-• Power, DG and water: sanctioned load, per-unit DG cost and water charges sit outside rent and matter for MHE-heavy or cold-chain operations.
+• Power, DG and water.
+Sanctioned load, diesel generator charges and water sit outside the rent.
+They matter if you run heavy equipment or cold-chain operations.

 Standard commercial terms in Indian warehouse leases